orcasdli/SMCinROS/README.md

 	If there are some copyright problems, please let me know and tell what I should do :)

 2. Write neccessary data into TXT which you can custom easily.
 3. Provide calculas functions.
-I only explain them in Chinese for now.
+I only explain them in detail with Chinese for now.
+But can understand from reading the code.
 With these functions, you can design other control methods as your wish.
 4. 'SAPcontrol_noSMC' is only an example for closed-loop.
 'SAPcontrol_sync' is only an example for using data sync in closed-loop.
 5. Some functions are necessary for me only.
 Custom or delete them as you wish.
 6. The accuracy of loop are not guaranteed since it's a ROS project.